NiuLanhao/NiuLanhao.github.io/_pages/includes/intro.md

 My research interests span **natural language processing**, **Large Language Model** and **knowledge graphs**, focusing on how these technologies can be leveraged to solve real-world problems.
 I am particularly intrigued by the intersection of AI and data science, and how innovations in these fields can drive breakthroughs in various industries.

-*I am actively seeking opportunities for a **Master’s Degree** in Artificial Intelligence starting in **Fall 2025**, aiming to deepen my expertise and contribute to cutting-edge AI research and development！！！*
+*✨ I am seeking opportunities for a **Master’s Degree** in Artificial Intelligence starting in **Fall 2025**, aiming to deepen my expertise and contribute to cutting-edge AI research and development！！！*